evkx/evkx.github.io/content/models/lexus/ux/UX_300e/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 367 liters.
-With the third-row seat down, it is 1451 liters.
+The trunk offers a cargo capacity of 367 liters (13.0 CU FT).
+With the third-row seat folded down, this expands to 1451 liters (13.0 CU FT).
 On the roof, you can load up to 80 kg (176.4 lbs).
-Roof rails are optional on this model.
-Roof rails make it easy to mount a roof box or rack to the car.
-The maxium weight of the car is 2245 kg (4949 lbs), and with the base weight of 1810 kg (3990 lbs), you can max load 435 kg (959 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Optional roof rails are available for easy mounting of a roof box or rack.

+The vehicle’s maximum weight is 2245 kg (4949 lbs), with a base weight of 1810 kg (3990 lbs).
+This allows for a maximum load of 435 kg (959 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 {{< sitefiguresized thumb="models/lexus/ux/ux_300e/trunk_1_st.jpg" title="Lexus UX 300e" width="2241" height="1494"  >}}
 <div class="mt-3 mb-3">